Summer Scholars Program

 - Developing ability to interact with other disciplines by providing training in a strong team-based environment

-- Motivating students to pursue graduate studies and careers in the biomedical sciences
+- Motivating and supporting students to successfully pursue graduate studies and careers in the biomedical sciences

 - Encouraging the next generation of scientists and clinicians to pursue careers in regenerative medicine.

 WFIRM is committed to providing research opportunities to all undergraduate and medical students, with special interest in applications from students who are typically under-represented within fields of science, technology, and engineering.
 These include African-Americans, Latino/Hispanic Americans, Native Americans, Pacific Islanders and disabled individuals.
 WFIRM is an equal opportunity employer.

 Summer Scholars Program Contact/Information: